deltaquebec/sentiment_paradise_lost/README.md

 # 2. Sentiment Analysis

 The sentiment analysis plots are calculated in _visualization.py_ from the sentiment dataframe.
 The average aggregate values are printed to the text file _results_pl_sent.txt_.
+Much of the code for plotting sentiment is redundant, and so are not reported below.

 ## VADER